Superpower (horse): 1988: two-year-old season

 Superpower was ridden in his first eight races by Tony Ives.
 The colt made his debut in a maiden race over five furlongs at Newmarket Racecourse on 14 April and won by a length from Windsor Park after taking the lead soon after the start.
 Superpower quickly ran up a sequence of wins, taking minor events over five furlongs at Newmarket on 29 April, Windsor on 16 May and Folkestone on 23 May.
 On 31 May he was stepped up in class for the Listed National Stakes over five furlongs at Sandown Park and started 3/1 second favourite behind the Ian Balding-trained Optaria.
 He led for most of the way and ran on well in the closing stages to win by a length from Shuttlecock Corner.
 Superpower was moved up again in class for the Group 3 Norfolk Stakes at Royal Ascot on 16 June.
 Starting the even money favourite against nine opponents he took the lead soon after the start and won "comfortably" by two and a half lengths to take his winning run to six.

 On 5 July Superpower started 4/11 favourite for the Chesterfield Stakes at Newmarket but sustained his first defeat as he was overtaken in the final strides and beaten into second place by the outsider Four-Legged Friend.
 Later that month he was sent to France for the Prix Robert Papin over 1100 metres at Maisons-Laffitte Racecourse and came home third of the nine runners behind Philippi.
 Walter Swinburn took over the ride when the colt was sent to Ireland to contest the Group 1 Phoenix Stakes over six furlongs at Phoenix Park Racecourse on 7 August.
 The French filly Tersa (winner of the Prix du Bois) started favourite ahead of Heather Seeker (Curragh Stakes) and Gloriella (Queen Mary Stakes) with Superpower next in the betting on 6/1.
 The colt started quickly, took the lead in the opening strides and was never headed, winning "easily" by three lengths from Run To Jenny.

 At the end of August Superpower was beaten when odds-on favourite for a minor race at York: he had raced along the rail while the winner Madam Millie took advantage of the faster ground down the centre of the track.
-Willie Carson took the ride for the colts final race of the season, when he finished fourth behind Shuttlecock Corner in the Flying Childers Stakes at Doncaster in September.
+Willie Carson took the ride for the colt's final race of the season, when he finished fourth behind Shuttlecock Corner in the Flying Childers Stakes at Doncaster in September.